How does the settlement process work?

 - Identify your property

-Make an offer on the home you want. - Finalise your purchase
+Make an offer on the home you want. - Review your purchase contract

 Sign the purchase contract and pay your deposit.
-Your settlement date will be confirmed as well. - Purchase building insurance
+Your settlement date and any other conditions (e.g., finance clause) will be included in the contract. - Hire a conveyancer

 Depending on your property, you may need insurance to cover you in case something happens to your property.
-This protects you and the lender. - Approval for the exact amount
+This protects you and the lender. - Home loan approval

-Once you supply the purchase contract, we will approve your home loan for your loan amount. - Confirm your identity
+Once you supply the purchase contract and any other outstanding information or documents, your home loan application assessment can be completed. - Confirm your identity

 This can be done digitally through a secure online portal or in-person at Australia Post.
 We will email you after approval with details on how to complete this step. - Receive your home loan contract

-You will receive an email with your home loan contract and other settlement documents from our mortgage services partner, MSA National. - Hire a conveyancer
+You will receive an email with your home loan contract and other settlement documents from our mortgage services partner, MSA National. - Sign your loan and mortgage documents

-Read your home loan contract in detail and make sure you’re comfortable with it.
-If you are, sign the contract and send it back to the team at MSA National.
-MSA National will keep you updated via email and SMS about the status of your settlement. - Final inspection
+Read your home loan contract and other documents included in the pack in detail and make sure you’re comfortable with them.
+If you are, sign and send back to the team at MSA National.
+MSA National will keep you updated via email and SMS about the status of your settlement.
+If you are unsure of anything in the documents, make sure you contact your lender or conveyancer to discuss before signing. - Final inspection

 The property needs to be in the same condition as when it was sold.
 If not, you should speak to your conveyancer. - Organise your utilities